mikehakmann/Portalsan/README.md

 ## How to find the Prrocessing 'libraries' folder: <br>
 The libraries' folder can be located through Processing, by going to: <br>
 File -> Preferences <br>
-This opens a window, which shows the path to the 'libraries' folder.
+This opens a window, which shows the path to your Processing Sketchbook location.
+Here you should find the 'libraries' folder.
+If not, then create one yourself and continue the installation process like normal.